MRazaKazmi/MRazaKazmi/README.md

 I've significant experience contributing to all phases in the data development lifecycle and strong knowledge of Big Data and Cloud Computing technologies.

-I am also a Microsoft Certified Data Engineer Associate.
+I am also a Microsoft Certified Data Engineer Associate and an AWS Certified Data Engineer Associate.

 Feel free to connect with me on LinkedIn : https://www.linkedin.com/in/mrazakazmi/